kangning-huang/URBANMOD-ZIPF/README.md

 Run "main.m" in Matlab.

 Change the parameters in urbanmod_prob_new() function to run forecasts in different regions, under different scenarios, and for different times.
+Change csv file "results/urban_land.csv" to set different total areas of urban land for different countries/regions.
+Change GeoTiff file "data/suitability/suitability_pca2_excluded.tif" and rerun "functions/urban_land_setup.R" in R to use different suitability layers.

 This demo only provides setup data for China, India, and United States.
 To setup for other coutries/regions, run script "functions/urban_land_setup.R" in R.